Chart Color Schemes

 Innisfail has shown very soft population growth performance across periods assessed by AreaSearch

-Innisfail's population is approximately 9,522 as of August 2025.
-This figure represents an increase of 265 people since the 2021 Census, which recorded a population of 9,257.
-The ABS estimated resident population in June 2024 was 9,472, with an additional 54 validated new addresses since the Census date contributing to this growth.
-This results in a population density of 179 persons per square kilometer.
-Innisfail's 2.9% population increase since the census is within 2.3 percentage points of the SA3 area's 5.2% growth, indicating competitive growth fundamentals.
-Overseas migration accounted for approximately 79.4% of overall population gains during recent periods in Innisfail.
+Innisfail's population was approximately 9,530 as of November 2025, according to AreaSearch's analysis.
+This figure represents an increase of 273 people since the 2021 Census, which reported a population of 9,257.
+The change is inferred from the estimated resident population of 9,478 in June 2024 and an additional 55 validated new addresses since the Census date.
+This results in a density ratio of 179 persons per square kilometer.
+Innisfail's growth rate of 2.9% since the census is within 2.3 percentage points of the SA3 area's growth rate of 5.2%.
+The primary driver for population growth was overseas migration, contributing approximately 79.4% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-According to these projections, Innisfail's population is expected to decline by 246 persons by 2041.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits.
+Therefore, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+According to projected demographic shifts, Innisfail's population is expected to decline by 246 persons by 2041.
 However, specific age cohorts are anticipated to grow, with the 75 to 84 age group projected to increase by 152 people over this period.

 Frequently Asked Questions - Population